nimh-sfim/lab-docs/workflows.md

 ### Request Reviewers
 Use the reviewer corner of the PR interface to request reviewers.
 Choose people who you are collaborating with on the project.
-If unsure, ask Josh to review it.
+If unsure, ask a scientific programmer or another SFIM member to review it.

 ---
 **NOTE**

-Josh is to some degree paid to review SFIM programming.
+SFIM's scientific programmer is, to some degree, paid to review SFIM programming.
-You shouldn't hesitate to tag him to review things, because it's much easier to catch bugs *before* they happen.
+You shouldn't hesitate to tag them to review things, because it's much easier to catch bugs *before* they happen.
-He may be slow (a disclaimer that Josh will point to) but if he takes too long you are welcome to tag him in comments with passive aggresssive messages like "Really looking forward to your review!
+They may be slow but if they take too long you are welcome to tag them in comments with passive aggresssive messages like "Really looking forward to your review!
 It must be good if it's taking this long!"